Here are the hotel industry statistics you need to know in the year ahead.

 - 56% have found something that solidified their decision to do business with the person.

-If you would like to learn more about how we can assist you in cleaning up your search results and restoring your online reputation please fulfill the contact form below.
-One of our knowledgable reputation specialists will present your options and explain every step along the way.
+If you would like to learn more about how we can assist you in cleaning up your search results and restoring your online reputation, please fulfill the contact form below.
+One of our knowledgeable reputation specialists will present your options and explain every step along the way.